FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image19.png" style="width:92%" />

-Click the **Managed application in local directly** link will navigate you to new page from which you can copy the **Object ID** value which is the service principal object Id.
+When you click the **Managed application in local directly** link, you will navigate to new page from which you can copy the **Object ID** value which is the service principal object Id.